 I also love watching comedians.

-Daiya Mac, veggie sandwiches, vegan chili with cashew cream, Masala Lay's, pineapple, avocados, raspberries, fresh cherries, and anything with coconut milk, cinnamon, or jalapenos.
+Daiya Mac, veggie sandwiches, vegan chili with cashew cream, chickpea curry, Masala Lay's, pineapple, avocados, raspberries, fresh cherries, and anything with coconut milk, cinnamon, or jalapenos.

 Gemini sun, Aries moon, Sagittarius rising.

 SUDC stands for Sudden Unexpected Death in Childhood and can occur in children from 12 months to 18 years of age.
 In late 2017, my beautiful, fearless, and beloved daughter, Evelyn, died this way in her sleep.
 She was 18 years old and two weeks away from going off to the college of her dreams.
 We are still working with researchers to try and determine the exact cause of Evelyn's death, but it is believed she suffered from a fatal arrhythmia.
 You can learn more about SUDC at the website for the SUDC Foundation.
 You can read more about Evelyn and my experience of grief and child loss at my blog ForLoveofEvelyn.com.